HP TECH TAKES /...

 Top 5 advantages of a wireless mouse:

 Like all wireless technology, a USB mouse can be operated while physically away from the receiving device.
 That means you don’t need to be sitting at your desk with your laptop in order to navigate the cursor across the screen.
-If you want to connect your laptop to a TV, you can sit back in the comfort of your couch and conveniently click on the movie you want to watch or game you want to play while saving yourself from the hassle of getting up to make your selection.
+If you want to connect your laptop to a TV, you can sit back on the comfort of your couch and conveniently click on the movie you want to watch or game you want to play while saving yourself from the hassle of getting up to make your selection.

 Above all else, comfort is king when it comes to using any computer peripheral.
 If you purchase a USB wireless mouse, it’ll most likely boast an ergonomic design that feels like it was contoured to the exact specifications of your hand.
 Ergonomics is the study of how equipment and furniture can be arranged so that people can do work or other activities more efficiently and comfortably .